LAW2020 Online: Commercial Property

 - High quality 4 x 1 hour pre-recorded videos and audio broadcast (topic titles are listed below)

-- Q&A – a one hour recording of our live “Shape The Debate” Q&A with Mark Shelton.
-This is your opportunity to hear our experts answering attendee questions on both the pre-recorded content and general day to day Commercial Property issues
+- Q&A – a 1-hour Q&A session with our speakers, originally broadcast live in August 2020.
+“Shape The Debate” is your opportunity to hear our experts answering attendee questions on both the pre-recorded content and general day to day Commercial Property issues

-- LAW2020 Online: Commercial Property Exhibition – chance to gain additional hours CPD, including a choice of webinar from our Distance Learning catalogue worth £35 +VAT.
+- LAW2020 Online: Commercial Property online exhibition – chance to gain additional hours CPD, including a choice of webinar from our Distance Learning catalogue worth £35 +VAT.

 Forfeiture – A Victim of Covid-19 presented Mark Shelton